 This could include mixed uses, where a lease is used for multiple purposes, such as grazing, tourism and energy production, for example.
 Being flexible about land use will allow businesses to diversify to better manage income and risk and take advantage of opportunities as they arise, however this will need to be balanced with the necessity of maintaining the condition of the land for future generations.
 Reviewing the Act will help ensure the approach to pastoral land management meets industry and government priorities and facilitates industry growth and productivity, while ensuring we maintain land condition.

-Discussion paper now open for consultation
+Discussion paper now closed for consultation

 Questions can be directed to PIRSA.PastoralActReview@sa.gov.au